2 Plus 1

-2 Plus 1 were a Polish band performing pop and folk music, and, in the later period of their activity, also synthpop and rock.
+2 Plus 1 were a Polish band performing pop and folk music, and, in the later period of their activity, also synth-pop and rock.
 They were founded in 1971 by Janusz Kruk and Elżbieta Dmoch.
 The band recorded ten studio albums, three of which have been certified Gold in Poland, and established such evergreen hits as "Chodź, pomaluj mój świat", "Windą do nieba" and "Iść w stronę słońca".
 They have won a number of local and international awards, and performed in countries around the world, such as Germany, the Soviet Union, the United States, Canada and Cuba.
 2 Plus 1 enjoyed their biggest popularity in the 1970s, but remained successful into the mid-1980s.
 In addition, the band achieved notable success in Western Europe and Japan with the songs "Easy Come, Easy Go" and "Singapore".
 The end of 2 Plus 1's activity was marked by the death of Janusz Kruk in 1992.
 A successful, but short lived reunion took place at the end of the 1990s.
 2 Plus 1 remain one of the most successful bands in the history of Polish popular music, and their musical legacy still proves influential in Poland.